nummacway/gb300/README.md

 *&#32;= `.zfb` does have the bitmask `0x00000300` used for thumbnailed files, but the GB300 can only show thumbnails for the third to seventh file extension in its list (which is identical to the one above). `.zfb` is the eighth in that internal list so there is no thumbnail.
 The lack of a thumbnail for `.zfb` is funny because on the SF2000, the sole use of `.zfb` is to provide the thumbnail for a file in another directory.
 ZFB is short for ZIP Final Burn (an arcade emulator), despite not containing zipped content on the SF2000.
 See [above](#installing-and-using-multicore-manually) for more information on creating a multicore thumbnail.

 _wiseemu_ is the name this emulator has on platforms where it is a seperate file.
 It was created by Wise Wang.
 The the other emulators are from `libretro`.
-If they were used in that context, they'd report all the given extensions to `libretro`, but the the GB300 does not display the stroke-out ones. `.bin` files are associated with PicoDrive, not gpSP, so they are stroke-out for the latter.
+If they were used in that context, they'd report all the given extensions to `libretro`, but the GB300 does not display the stroke-out ones. `.bin` files are associated with PicoDrive, not gpSP, so they are stroke-out for the latter.

 ZIP and thumbnailed files are both allowed to be optionally obfuscated.
 And yes, even a `.zip` file is allowed to be obfuscated.